Advanced Development in Arrhythmia Mechanisms and Therapy

 The Advanced Development in Arrhythmia Mechanisms and Therapy (ADAM-T) laboratory focuses on investigating from a multidisciplinary approach, the mechanisms underlying cardiac arrhythmias that occur in highly prevalent cardiovascular diseases in the general population, as well as in specific subsets at particular risk of sudden cardiac death.

-We have recently reported novel and clinically relevant findings on single-signal detection of rotational-footprints and leading-driver regions to identify atrial areas associated with long-term atrial fibrillation maintenance (see Figure 1 below).
-The results show that the combination of instantaneous frequency and amplitude modulations (iFM and iAM, respectively) of electrical or optical signals enabled us to identify specific atrial areas as targets for atrial fibrillation ablation.
-This highly innovative approach has been developed using a complete translational strategy from 2D computational simulations and optical mapping imaging in isolated hearts, to in vivo studies in pigs and patients with persistent atrial fibrillation.
-This new approach also enables to identify patients in whom catheter ablation of limited extension is unlikely to provide any benefit.
-This work opens the possibility to implement single-signal algorithms into conventional electroanatomical mapping systems to improve accuracy and make patient-tailored mechanistic procedures for mapping and ablation of persistent atrial fibrillation more affordable.
+Since 2016, the ADAM-T laboratory has been continuously funded by the Instituto de Salud Carlos III (ISCIII) (https://eng.isciii.es/eng.isciii.es/InformacionCiudadanos/DivulgacionCulturaCientifica/DivulgacionISCIII/Paginas/Divulgacion/Que-es-el-ISCIII.html).
+First, we studied complex wave propagation dynamics during atrial fibrillation in a novel translational pig model of persistent and long-standing persistent atrial fibrillation.
+The model does not develop heart failure as many commonly reported animal models of atrial fibrillation, which need to be stopped after 1-2 months of follow up because of severe heart failure.
+This first project reported novel and clinically relevant findings on single-signal detection of rotational-footprints and leading-driver regions to identify atrial areas associated with long-term atrial fibrillation maintenance (see Figure 1 below).
+The results showed that the combination of frequency and amplitude modulations (iFM and iAM, respectively) of electrical or optical signals enabled us to identify specific atrial areas as targets for atrial fibrillation ablation in both the pig model and in patients with persistent atrial fibrillation.
+This highly innovative approach has been developed using a complete translational strategy from 2D computational simulations and optical mapping imaging in isolated hearts, to in vivo studies in pigs and further demonstration of its clinical impact in patients with persistent atrial fibrillation.
+This approach also enables cardiac electrophysiologists to identify patients in whom catheter ablation of limited extension is unlikely to provide any benefit.

 Figure 1.
 A and B: Amplitude modulation (AM) / frequency modulation (FM) concept.
 A, AM and FM in radio broadcasting.
 B, Left, during cardiac fibrillation, scroll wave/rotor drifting gives rise to AM and FM.
 When a drifting scroll wave filament/rotor core approaches the square, the amplitude of the action potential decreases increasing instantaneous AM (iAM; in red).
 Simultaneously, as the wave-emitting source (scroll wave filament/rotor core) approaches, the perceived instantaneous FM (iFM; in blue) at the spot increases (Doppler Effect).
 Therefore, simultaneous iAM/iFM increase indicates drifting scroll waves/rotors in the surroundings.
 Additionally, the areas with the highest average iFM are those potentially driving fibrillation in a hierarchical fashion.
 Right, average iFM is estimated from its median and mean values (8 Hz both) and with the conventional dominant frequency (DF) spectral approach (5.6 Hz).
 Interestingly, the time intervals with the highest iFM usually show the lowest amplitudes and vice versa, which conditions the height of their corresponding power spectral peaks and limits the value of DF-based hierarchical approaches.
 Full paper here.